Blockade of the Gaza Strip: Egypt

 Egypt's argument is that it cannot open Rafah crossing unless the Palestinian Authority headed by Mahmoud Abbas controls the crossing and international monitors are present.
 Egypt Foreign Minister Ahmed Aboul Gheit said Hamas wants the border opened because it would represent Egyptian recognition of the group's control of Gaza.
 "Of course this is something we cannot do," he said, "because it would undermine the legitimacy of the Palestinian Authority and consecrate the split between Gaza and the West Bank."

 According to Sharif Elmusa, Associate Professor of Political Science at the American University in Cairo, Israel wants Gaza to fade into Egypt.
 Egyptian authorities are determined to avoid opening the Rafah crossing without ending the Israeli siege, which would ultimately serve Israel's goal of displacing the Gaza problem onto Egypt.
 Secondly it is Cairo's concern that under Hamas rule violence can spill into Sinai and threaten tourism, leaving Egypt vulnerable to US and Israeli accusations of ineffectively fighting terrorism.

 Following the events of the Gaza flotilla raid in May 2010, after Egypt opened its borders with Gaza, it was reported that former Egyptian President Hosni Mubarak was caught between the need to appease growing public anger at Israel's actions and the necessity of maintaining his close relationship with Israel.
 This friendship was needed to secure more than $2bn of American aid annually, money on which many analysts believe Mubarak's former regime depended.

 While Israel contends that the blockade is necessary to prevent smuggling of weapons into Gaza, Egypt argues that it is needed to prevent smuggling of them from Gaza into the Sinai.

 In the 2014 Israel-Gaza conflict, Israel claimed that over 30 underground attack tunnels were discovered under the Gaza-Israel border which are used by militants in order to infiltrate Israel.
 It also claimed that over 600,000 tons of cement required to construct the tunnels was originally designated for humanitarian aid and diverted.

 United States

-United States Although the United States officially supports the blockade, in February 2010 Secretary of State Hillary Clinton urged Israeli Minister of Defence Ehud Barak to ease the blockade.
+Although the United States officially supports the blockade, in February 2010 Secretary of State Hillary Clinton urged Israeli minister of defence Ehud Barak to ease it.
 The US has long pressed Israel to ease restrictions on Gaza.
 Of the Gaza flotilla raid on 31 May 2010, Clinton said, "The situation in Gaza is unsustainable and unacceptable."
 Of the impending second Gaza flotilla, she said, "the Gaza flotilla is not necessary or useful."
 In June 2010, Clinton said the humanitarian needs in the Hamas-controlled area must be met along with legitimate Israeli security concerns.